phlydev/PHLY/README.md

     python phly.py
     ```

-2. The GUI will open, allowing you to enter the URL of the Pornhub video you want to download and select the download location.
+2. The GUI will open, allowing you to enter the URL of the video you want to download and select the download location.

 ## Contributing 🤝